Etiquette

 For me specifically: yes! absolutely!
 You are welcome to ask pretty much anything about my life as a trans person without having to walk on egg shells.

-No. Always ask for consent first.
-Not every trans person is comfortable or willing to talk about their transition.
 Picture somebody you know, but not that well, like a coworker or something.
 Now imagine them suddenly asking you about your genitals… weird, right?